mizaelp/drawing-project/README.md

-# Drawing with pure CSS.
+# Drawing with pure CSS and SVG.